Probing The Neutrino Sector via A Statistical Approach: Method and Review

 This statistical approach has been applied to explain the smallness of the observed cosmological constant (CC).
 By sweeping through flux parameters , it is found that in the racetrack K\"ahler Uplift (RKU) model, $P(\Lambda)$ diverges at $\Lambda=0$~\cite{Sumitomo:2013vla}, which gives a good interpretation on exponentially small observed CC $\Lambda_{\rm obs}\approx 10^{-120}\;M_{\rm Pl}$.
 Here $M_{\rm Pl}$ is the reduced Planck mass.
 The electroweak scale $\mathbf{m}\approx 100\,{\rm GeV}$ could emerge by feeding $\Lambda_{\rm obs}$ in $P(\Lambda)$~\cite{Andriolo:2018dee}.
 Furthermore, with the help of this peaking distribution of $\Lambda$ in the model combining RKU and anti-D3-brane~\cite{Qiu:2020los}, the constraint for other scalar parts in the potential turns out to be very restrictive.
-In \citep{Andriolo:2019gcb}, authors found that it is a good fit for quark mass following a distribution which peaks at zero as $P(m_{\rm q}\to 0)\propto m_{\rm q}^{-1+0.269}$.
+In Ref.~\citen{Andriolo:2019gcb}, authors found that it is a good fit for quark mass following a distribution which peaks at zero as $P(m_{\rm q}\to 0)\propto m_{\rm q}^{-1+0.269}$.
 Since quark and lepton masses are generated from the same type of interaction, namely Yukawa interaction, it is natural to assume that they produce the same peaking behavior.
 By forcing $P(m_\ell\to 0)\propto m_\ell^{-1+0.269}$ and allowing the overall scale to vary, one could also find an excellent fit to charged lepton mass as shown in figure~\ref{fig:dist}.
 The different overall scales are reasonable since that quarks couple to QCD and charged leptons do not.
-Moreover, using a different approach, authors in \cite{Donoghue:1997rn,Donoghue:2005cf} found that peaking distribution is common in the quark and lepton sector.
+It is assumed here that the divergent behavior is from UV theory, which could in principle be calculated if one has the complete knowledge of flux compactification.
+Using a detailed distribution model, authors in Ref.~\citen{Donoghue:1997rn,Donoghue:2005cf,Donoghue:2009me} already found that peaking distribution is common in the quark and lepton sector.
 It is intriguing to assume that this peaking behavior is a signature of the string theory that SM has.

 Not all physical parameters are directly generated from the discrete flux parameters.
 The value of a physical quantity is determined by the dynamics and its value is a function of the flux parameters; so its probability distribution follows from the probability distributions of the flux parameters.
 Despite the possible non-trivial form, probability distribution of a physical parameter $\mathcal{Q}$ is either smooth or peaked at $\mathcal{Q}=0$, which could be described as